Tenant Screening Services

 Tenant screening is all about getting the right information to make an informed decision.
 There are a few primary reports needed in this data collection process: a credit report, a background check, and an eviction history.
-In addition to these key reports, Landlords need to see an ezTenantScore for each Applicant to help minimize risks when selecting a Tenant.
+In addition to these key reports, Landlords need to see a ResidentScore for each Applicant to help minimize risks when selecting a Tenant.

 A Thorough Credit Report

-A credit report is key for getting an Applicant’s financial history including an ezTenantScore, credit accounts, payment history, any judgments, bankruptcies, or financial red flags.
+It's vital for Landlords to run a credit check on Tenants to get a complete financial history, including a ResidentScore, credit accounts, payment history, any judgments, bankruptcies, or financial red flags.

-Our ezTenantScore is specifically designed to help Landlords select qualified Tenants.
+Our ResidentScore is specifically designed to help Landlords select qualified Tenants.
 It's similar to a credit score, but it's more narrowly focused to evaluate a Tenant's rental payment performance.